raymanaeron/rusty_websocket/readme.md

 ## Problem Statement
 Modern applications often consist of multiple distributed components that need to communicate in real-time.
 Traditional HTTP-based communication can be cumbersome and doesn't support real-time updates efficiently.
 Additionally, managing state and coordination between multiple clients (web, desktop, CLI) becomes complex without a centralized messaging system.

+When multiple users or devices connect to the same messaging system, there's a critical need for session isolation.
+Without proper session boundaries, messages intended for one user's session might be delivered to another user's session, creating privacy concerns and data leakage.
+This is especially problematic in multi-tenant applications where different user sessions must remain strictly isolated.

 ## Solution
 This framework provides a lightweight pub/sub (publish-subscribe) messaging system using WebSocket technology.
 It includes:
 - A high-performance Rust WebSocket server using axum
 - A Rust client library with async support and error handling
 - A JavaScript client implementation for web browsers
 - JSON-based message protocol for cross-platform compatibility
+- Session-based message routing to ensure privacy and data isolation between users

 ## Benefits
 - Real-time bidirectional communication